longcontextfm/longcontextfm.github.io/_pages/home.md

 ### Guidelines

-* Paper submission is hosted on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/Instruction).
+* Paper submission is hosted on [OpenReview](https://openreview.net/group?id=ICML.cc/2024/Workshop/LCFM).
-* We welcome papers __up to 9 pages (max)__, not including references or appendix.
+* We welcome papers __up to 8 pages (max)__, not including references or appendix.
-  * Please use the provided LaTex template ([zip](/assets/template/instruction_workshop_template.zip), [overleaf](https://www.overleaf.com/latex/templates/instruction-workshop-at-neurips-2023-template/fqkhtqxvjrrq)) for your submission.
+  * Please use the provided LaTex template ([Overleaf](https://www.overleaf.com/read/vhpttzymwdrz#9642f5)) for your submission.
   * The paper should be anonymized and uploaded to OpenReview as a single PDF.
   * You may use as many pages of references and appendix as you wish, but reviewers are not required to read the appendix.
-  * We welcome 4-page extended abstract submissions.
+  * We welcome __4-page extended abstract submissions__ as well.
+  * Posting papers on preprint servers like ArXiv is permitted.
 * This is a __non-archival__ workshop.
 No submission will be indexed nor have archival proceedings.
   * Accepted papers will appear on the workshop website.
-  * They will also be available on OpenReview and NeurIPS virtual site.
+They will also be available on OpenReview and ICML virtual site.
-  * We accept submissions that are under review at other venues (e.g., ICLR 2024), as long as this does not violate the dual-submission / anonymity policy of the other venue.
+  * We accept submissions that are under review at other venues (e.g., NeurIPS 2024), as long as this does not violate the dual-submission / anonymity policy of the other venue.
 * The review process will be double-blind.
-* We will announce the best paper award at the workshop!
 <br>